jouellnyc/DockerStocksWeb/README.md

 Flask and Mongodb will be on the same bridged docker network reachable by docker names

 ## Requirements
-git/docker/docker-compose/optionally a MongoDB hosted at Mongo This project default to a local MongoDB
+Git/Docker/Docker-compose/Optionally a MongoDB hosted at Mongo

+This project defaults to a local MongoDB

 To use AWS/Hosted you'd need a custom MongoDB entry -- (See https://www.mongodb.com/python)

 ```